gmejiamtz/snn-practice/docs/slides.md

 ---

-### Data processing
+### Data processing and training

 The dataset is stored in `hdf5` files or `.h5` files.
 An hdf5 reader or library is required extract data from these files.
 This project uses the Python `h5py` and `hdf5plugin` modules.
-To install them use the
+For training weights, this project uses `PyTorch`.
+To install them use the following:
-following:

 ```
 conda install h5py
-pip install hdf5plugin matlibplot
+pip install hdf5plugin matlibplot torch
 ```

 ---